yanhan/hroamer/README.md

 # hroamer

-A plain text file manager using your text editor for manipulations.
+A file manager that lets you use your text editor for manipulations.

 Writing this so I can work on something more real world using Haskell.